Superior HVAC Heating & Air Conditioning in Ontario and Quebec book online

 Begin by measuring the area you intend to heat or cool.
 This includes the square foot of the room or building.
 For example:

-To determine heat pump size, consider factors such as insulation quality, climate zone, number of occupants, and usage patterns to estimate the heating and cooling load.
+To determine heat pump size, you must calculate your home’s heating and cooling requirements using the Manual J calculation.
+This method considers various factors, including insulation quality, climate zone, number of occupants, and usage patterns.
 Here’s a simplified chart:

 FactorExample